 Developmental Investigations of Behavior and Strategy (DIBS) Lab

-An old adage in public relations expresses a basic truth about being human: reputation is everything.
+An old adage in public relations expresses a basic truth about being human: Reputation is everything.
 As we navigate the complex social world, we learn that many of our opportunities depend less on who we are and more on who others think we are.
-Research in the Psychology and Development (PAD) lab draws on methods from developmental psychology, behavioral economics, and social psychology to investigate the ways in which people modify their behavior to change how others see them.
-The labs primary line of work investigates fairness and how people's decisions about how to share resources with others relates to their alliance psychology.
-In a secondary line of work the PAD lab examines the reputational factors that drive children’s emerging objections to violations of intellectual property, and suggests that part of the reason children and adults object to idea theft is that they dislike when plagiarizers falsely gain reputations as creative or talented individuals.
-In a third line of work, the PAD lab examines other aspects of reputation: the behavioral strategies that people deploy to manipulate their public image, and counter-strategies that others use to see through such self-promotion.
+Research in the Developmental Investigations of Behavior and Strategy (DIBS) Lab draws on methods from developmental psychology, behavioral economics, and social psychology to investigate the ways in which people modify their behavior to change how others see them.
+The lab's primary line of work investigates fairness and how people's decisions about how to share resources with others relates to their alliance psychology.
+In a secondary line of work, members of the DIBS Lab consider the reputational factors that drive children’s emerging objections to violations of intellectual property, and suggests that part of the reason children and adults object to idea theft is that they dislike when plagiarizers falsely gain reputations as creative or talented individuals.
+In a third line of work, DIBS Lab members examine other aspects of reputation such as the behavioral strategies that people deploy to manipulate their public image, and counter-strategies that others use to see through such self-promotion.

 Cognitive Development Lab